Why the CAP canal shape matters — a tale of the trapezoid

 The original CAP design concepts were driven by economics as much as pure hydraulics.

 In a sense, this section serves as an “in-line storage reservoir,” allowing CAP to pump water from the river into this short-term storage area during off-peak hours when energy is cheapest.
 Meanwhile, flow can remain constant throughout the rest of the system.
-This gives flexible daily “shaping” of power usage as well.
+This also gives flexible daily “shaping” of power usage.

 The canal bottom narrows as it progresses from the beginning of the system through the western and southern portions of the aqueduct.
-Over the course of the 336 mile-long system, the bottom width starts at 80 feet and whittles down to 12 feet.
+During the course of the 336-mile system, the bottom width starts at 80 feet and whittles down to 12 feet.

-Geeky Engineering Fact: In canal design, variations of canal bottom width, longitudal slope, side-slope and canal depth are used to produce an appropriate canal shape for a desired flow and topography.
+Geeky engineering fact: In canal design, variations of canal bottom width, longitudal slope, side slope and canal depth are used to produce an appropriate shape for desired flow and topography.

-A system designed primarily for economical efficiencies, CAP water flows reliably from Lake Havasu to Tucson, an engineering wonder that supplies water to more than 80 percent of the state’s population.
+This ensures CAP water flows reliably from Lake Havasu to Tucson, an engineering wonder that supplies water to the most populated regions in Arizona.

-Call it — if you so desire — trapezoidal technology.
+Call it — if you will — trapezoidal technology.